Elayaraja1609/LibraryManagementSystem/README.md

 By default added username - admin and password - admin to authorized to do the admin functionality

 ---
+ * Auth - > Implemented the role-based jwt token authentication and authorization.
  * Admin ->
     Admin can do the below functionalities
     * Book Management: Add, update, delete, retrieve, and search books.